-Essentially, City & Guilds, EAL and Logic Certification are all certification bodies, ensuring students are completing accredited training courses and gaining legitimate qualifications.
-Though the course titles and setup may differ depending on which certification body your training centre follow, the end result should be the same.
+City & Guilds, EAL and LCL are all certification bodies, ensuring students complete accredited training courses and gain legitimate qualifications.
+Though the course titles and setup may differ depending on which certification body your training centre follow, the result should be the same.

-Regardless of which accreditation body your training provider is registered with, to become a gas engineer, you will need to undertake a course that enables you to gain your ACS qualification.
+Regardless of which accreditation body your training provider is with, you will need to undertake a course that enables you to gain your ACS qualification to become a gas engineer.
 You can then apply for Gas Safe registration.
-If you want to work on the electrical system in domestic dwellings, you will require a Domestic Electrical Installer Award.
-To seek employment as an installation electrician, you will require an NVQ Level 3 in electrical training.
+To seek employment as an installation electrician, you will need an NVQ Level 3 in electrical training.
 The training course should lead you to register onto a competent persons scheme and apply for your ECS Gold Card.